akashp1712/ml-akash/fundamentals.md

 ---
 #### Types of Machine Learning Systems

-There are so many different types of Machine Learning systems that it is useful<br/>
-to classify them in broad categories, based on the following criteria:<br/>
+There are so many different types of Machine Learning systems that it is useful to classify them in broad categories, based on the following criteria:<br/>

 - Whether or not they are trained with human supervision<br/>
   (supervised, unsupervised, semisupervised and reinforcement learning)
 - Whether or not they learn incrementally on the fly (online versus batch learning)
-- Insance based(work by simply comparing new data points to known data points)<br/>
-  OR Model based(work by detecting patterns in the training data and building a predictive model)<br/>
+- Insance based(work by simply comparing new data points to known data points) OR Model based(work by detecting patterns in the training data and building a predictive model)<br/>

 ---